 Property division in an uncontested divorce is a significantly simpler process as there is no conflict.
 However, the court still needs to approve the settlement to ensure it meets the requirements of the law.
-In an uncontested divorce, court intervention is required to decide on assets division.
+In an uncontested divorce, if the parties do not reach a settment amongst themselves, then court intervention will be necessary to decide on the division.
 As Kansas has an equitable distribution law for property division, the court’s interpretation of the law can vary and therefore the outcome can be unpredictable.

 Challenges of Marital Property Division